Arcana Heart 3: Arcana Heart 3: Love Max Six Stars Xtend!!!!!

 An update to the original Love Max Six Stars!!!!!, called Arcana Heart 3: Love Max Six Stars Xtend!!!!! (アルカナハート3 LOVE MAX SIX STARS XTEND!!!!!, Arukana Hāto Surī Love Max Six Stars Xtend!!!!!), was released on Microsoft Windows worldwide on April 30, 2021.
 This update includes balance patches, and new characters who were originally meant to be downloadable characters in the original Love Max Six Stars!!!!!.
-Some of these downloadable characters were part of the crowdfunding via Kickstarter during the release of original Love Max Six Stars!!!!!, which ended between July 5 until 8 August, 2017.
+Some of these downloadable characters were part of the crowdfunding via Kickstarter during the release of original Love Max Six Stars!!!!!, which ended between July 5 until 8 August 2017.

+On May 4, 2023, seven months prior to the official release date, the contents which were not reached from the previous crowdfunding goals of the initial release, will be included as well.
+However, it is unknown if they will be included in Windows version.

-An arcade port was announced at JAEPO 2023 to be released on eXA-Arcadia system around Spring 2023.
+An arcade port developed by exA-Arcadia was announced in April 2021 for the arcade system, exA-Arcadia.
+This version is upgraded to have increased graphics fidelity and decreased input lag at 2 frames.
+Originally planned to be released at Spring 2023, it was released on December 15, 2023.

 Reception

 On release, Famitsu scored both the PS3 and Xbox 360 versions of the game a 27 out of 40 each.
 Toshimichi Mori, an Arc System Works employee and designer of BlazBlue series, stated in an interview that over 50,000 units of the game have been shipped.
 Metacritic also gave the game a 6.4/10.

-Play magazine said, "the kiddy exterior masks a surprisingly complex game that rewards investment."
+Play magazine said, "the kiddy exterior masks a surprisingly complex game that rewards investment".
 GameSpot was that the game was "a fun fighter with a lot to offer". while the PlayStation Official Magazine said there was "a massively deep fighter hidden here".

 The updated Arcana Heart 3: Love Max received a Famitsu score of 28/40 for both the Vita and PS3 platforms.
 Hardcore Gamer gave the Vita version of the game a 4/5.